Ohio GOP Senate hopeful: Middle class doesn't pay fair share

 Scott, who leads the Senate Republicans' campaign arm, has said that paying even a small tax would give poor people "skin in the game" to boost their interest and involvement in how tax dollars are spent.

-Campaign spokesperson Samantha Cotten said Friday that Gibbons does not support raising taxes on businesses or individuals.
-“He’s not for raising taxes on the middle class.
-He signed a no-tax pledge,” she said.
+Campaign spokesperson Samantha Cotten said Friday that Gibbons has pledged not to raise taxes on individuals or businesses.

+“Mike Gibbons does not support tax increases on any American — and never has,” she said in a statement.
+“Mike is a businessman, not a career politician and he understands economics and how to implement smart ideas and strategies that will benefit all Americans.”

 Yet, ahead of the May 3 primary, Republican rivals are looking to use the comments against Gibbons.
 One opponent, Republican Mark Pukita, has had it posted on his YouTube page for the last three weeks with the caption "Tax Hike Mike Gibbons."